maker-ATOM/Mapping-and-Navigation-with-TurtleBot3/README.md

 Yet to experiment on:
 - Do we really need localization for autonomous navigation?
 - Does the robot need to have a map presaved for autonomous mobility.
+- Navigation but the map is provided by gmapping package.
+- Mapping and navigation using camera instead of lidar?